Top 11 Amazing Canyons in Iceland

 How to Get to Asbyrgi Canyon

 Asbyrgi Canyon is located east of the town of Husavik, just off Road 85, which connects to the Ring Road.
-As a part of the Diamond Circle, Asbyrgi is part of numerous tours operating in the north of Iceland, such as this unforgettable 9-hour Diamond Circle tour.
+It's a main stop on Diamond Circle tours, such as this unforgettable 9-hour Diamond Circle tour from Akureyri.

 2. Fjadrargljufur Canyon